Frequently asked questions.

 Am I Strong Enough?

-The hammers used in blacksmithing usually weigh about 2lbs… a good bag of grapes weighs about 2lbs.
-You can squish a lot of metal with a 2lb hammer, however you may need to do this for a while.
-Classes that use copper or bronze will require less exertion.
-The effort needed to move the metal gets greater as the size increases…. meaning it’s much much harder to squish a 3/4” RR Spike knife, than a 3/8” hook; the stock’s cross section is about 4x larger!
+Classes that use copper or bronze will require much less exertion.
+The effort needed to move the steel gets greater as the size increases…. meaning it’s much much harder to squish a 3/4” RR Spike knife, than a 3/8” Sword Box Cutter; the stock’s cross section is about 4x larger!
+Thanks, math!

 What should I wear?

-Copper and Bronze classes do not have this side effect, as they do not produce any “scale”.
+Copper and Bronze classes: do not have this side effect, as they do not produce any “scale”.

 Can I be your apprentice?